cloudmesh/classes/docs/source/lesson/contrib/contributing.rst

 Contributing
 ============

 Contributing content to this web page is easy.
-First you have to fork the repository while going to the link:
+First, you have to fork the repository while going to the link:

 * https://github.com/cloudmesh/classes